aiman-lameesa/8puzzleproject/README.md

 # 8puzzleproject
-8 puzzle project input and code are uploaded here.
+8 puzzle project code and output are uploaded here.